-Step 1 of how to set up hot desking: Plan your socially-distanced office layout
+Step 2 of how to set up hot desking: Plan your office layout

 By the time you finish this process, your updated floor plan might look more complex than it used to.
 Flexible space will be harder to encode on a map; desk assignments and department areas aren’t going to cut it anymore.
-Use your space planning tool or even an online editor like Lucidchart to make adjustments.
-Since these changes may be temporary and change frequently, use a tool that gives you flexibility, too.
+I recommend using a space planning tool, or even an online editor like Lucidchart to make adjustments, since these changes may be temporary and change frequently.

 - Mark your activity zones.
 Where will employees go to do different types of work throughout the day?
 You might denote the types of space, such as WeWork’s eight space types, or by type of activity, like these or these.
 Mark these on the map and be sure that there’s a variety of space types distributed throughout, especially now that some areas may be closed or reconfigured.

 - Classify your desks and other bookable spaces.
 Which desks will be assigned, and which can be reserved?
-If some employees will be assigned fixed desks, will those be in one area and flexible desks elsewhere?
 Will some desks be reserved for a particular department?
 Consider color-coding desks or areas so that employees know which is which.

 - Upload your new floor plan.
-With Envoy Desks, you’ll add markers for each desk and specify which ones are assignable and how to allocate them.
-When employees sign in with Envoy Protect each day, they’ll receive their seat assignment, too.
+With Envoy Desks, you can add markers for each desk and specify which ones are assignable and how to allocate them.
+When employees sign in with Envoy each day, they’ll receive their seat assignment, too.

-Step 3 of how to set up hot desking: Iterate and adjust as you reopen
+Step 4 of how to set up hot desking: Iterate and adjust (AKA “be flexible”)

 Now more than ever, your workplace can’t remain static.
-There’s no one answer, and the only way to get it right is to iterate and remain responsive to your employees’ experience.
+As more and more employees expect flexibility with their office schedule, you’ll also need to be flexible with your space.
+There’s no one right way to set up your workplace for hybrid.
+That’s why you’ll need to iterate and remain responsive to your employees’ experience.
 Plan now for the ways you’ll adjust your desk setup as you go.

 - Get input from your employees regularly.
-Consider sending out a survey (this reopening toolkit has an example) right now, and then reuse that survey to understand changing preferences.
+Consider sending out a survey (this like this one) right now, and then reuse that survey to understand changing preferences.
 It’s hard for someone to predict their preference months into the future, so be prepared for them to change.

 - Get to know your data.
 Explore your Desks analytics to understand patterns and trends.
 Are there specific employees who come in often and would benefit from a permanent desk?
-Look at your data sources, like employee sign-in logs, access control data, and, if you have them, occupancy sensors and air quality data.
+Look at your data sources, like employee sign-in logs and access control data.
 When do employees come to the office and leave, and on what days?
-How does that compare to pre-pandemic patterns?
 Are the same individuals coming in every day, and is behavior matching the preferences employees expressed earlier?

 - Iterate based on these pattern changes.
 Over the next 12–18 months, plan for these iteration cycles to be much shorter than before—think days or weeks, not months.
+Your employees’ needs will change over time, so your office setup should change too.
 Use Envoy Desks to adjust desk assignments and keep your floor plan updated.